NSF and DFG Opportunity for Collaborations in Advanced Manufacturing

-- A supplementary document (limit 10 pages) must be prepared for submission to the DFG.
+- A supplementary document (limit 10 pages) must be prepared for DFG.
 This supplement must contain the information required in sections 5 to 7 of the DFG research grant project description - cf. DFG guidelines 54.01 and 53.01.
 This includes, among other information, the funds requested from DFG.
-While this document may be uploaded as a supplementary document to the proposal, it is only required to be submitted to DFG.

-- After receiving a proposal number issued by NSF, the proposal must be submitted to the DFG via ELAN.
-The submission to DFG must also contain the original proposal submitted to NSF, the aforementioned supplementary document, and a cover letter stating the NSF proposal number (this is needed for matching the submissions).
-The submission to DFG must select its primary subject area from DFG's review boards 401 or 405 manufacturing subject areas (i.e., 401-01 to 401-06).
+- After receiving a proposal number issued by the NSF, the proposal must be submitted to the DFG via ELAN.
+The submission to DFG must also contain the original proposal submitted to the NSF, the aforementioned supplementary document, and a cover letter stating the NSF proposal number (this is needed for matching the submissions).
+The submission to DFG must select its primary subject area from DFG's manufacturing subject areas (i.e., 401-01 to 401-06).

-Proposals submitted under the U.S. National Science Foundation (NSF) and the German Research Foundation, Deutsche Forschungsgemeinschaft (DFG) collaboration are reviewed along with other proposals submitted to the same program or funding opportunity.
-Proposals are reviewed in accordance with the standard NSF merit review criteria of Intellectual Merit and Broader Impacts of the proposed effort and additional review criteria where specified in the relevant program or funding opportunity.
+Proposals submitted under the U.S. National Science Foundation (NSF) and the German Research Foundation, Deutsche Forschungsgemeinschaft (DFG) collaboration are reviewed along with other proposals submitted to the same program or funding opportunity in accordance with the standard NSF merit review criteria of Intellectual Merit and Broader Impacts of the proposed effort and additional review criteria where specified in the relevant program or funding opportunity.
 In addition, reviewers will be asked to assess the international collaboration in terms of: